-Johnson said London’s bike share program has transformed street life in Great Britain’s capital city, and what New Yorkers should brace for.
-He thinks drives will recognize that there will be more bicycles on the street, and it will “civilize the place.”
+Johnson then described how London's bikeshare program has transformed street life in Great Britain's capital city, and what New Yorkers should brace for.

-Still, the Mayor of London ended with a cautionary note about the police needing to crack down on bad actors.
+Still, the Mayor of London ended with a cautionary note about the need for police to crack down on bad actors.

-“There’s got to be a reciprocal understanding by cyclists that they’ve got to obey the rules of the road,” he said.
+Johnson: But there's got to be a reciprocal understanding by cyclists that they've got to obey the rules of the road.

 Are you listening, New York City?